special theory of relativity

 After changing the communication goal several times, we decided to focus on teaching the basics.
-We reconsidered our entire concept & first formulated a general goal of the application before determining which concrete communication goal we were pursuing.
+We reconsidered our entire concept and first formulated a general goal of the application before determining which concrete communication goal we were pursuing.

-goal of the application: The goal of the application is to convey knowledge about a complex topic in a way that is easy to understand.
+The goal of the application is to convey knowledge about a complex topic in a way that is easy to understand.

 form of narration

-navigation structure & layout
+navigation structure and layout

 During the compositional arrangement of the content on the screen, we went through many feedback loops, which significantly influenced the design of the interface.
-We learned that it is very important to carry out user tests, because after all they are the ones who should understand & use the ICS.
+We learned that it is very important to carry out user tests, because after all they are the ones who should understand and use the ICS.
 The design of the interface is the means to an end, which in our case is to achieve the communication goal.
-The figure shows key screens of version one, three and five
+The figure shows key screens of version one, three and five.

-For choosing a color scheme we first did a point query where we marked the associations with a post-it that we felt were appropriate & then set blue, green, white & black as the basic colors of our ICS.
+For choosing a color scheme we first did a point query where we marked the associations with a post-it that we felt were appropriate and then set blue, green, white and black as the basic colors of our ICS.
 Instead of using pure black we decided to use a really dark blue, because using pure black with a white background can cause discomfort for the eye when users read the text over an extended period of time.

-encoding the UI elements
+encoding of UI elements

 In our final concept we thought that the colour design should not only look nice but also contribute to usability.
 For this reason, we decided to color code the function of the buttons.
 Specifically, we decided that all UI elements that trigger interaction with the content should be coded in blue.
 In our case that means for example hyperlinks connected with a short recap of special terms or button related with animations.
 All UI elements that help the user to switch between chapters or to advance in the learning process should be coded in green.
-Both the green & the blue colouring are intended to attract the user’s attention & therefore guide his interaction with the system.
+Both the green and the blue colouring are intended to attract the user’s attention and therefore guide his interaction with the system.

 The greatest learning I can note is that it is essential to deal with a topic in depth in order to be able to prepare it accordingly in an ICS.
 Obtaining feedback was also an important part of our design process.
 We already took it into account when defining the target group.
 It was also incorporated into the formulation of the communication objective, the didactic preparation of the content and, of course, in the design of the interface.
 The creation of numerous conceptual and visual variants paid off.